LukeShortCloud/rootpages/src/virtualization.rst

 Storage
 '''''''

-Raw disk partitions have the greatest speeds with the "virtio" driver and cache disabled.
+Raw disk partitions have the greatest speeds with the "virtio" driver, cache disabled, and the I/O mode set to "native."
+If a sparsely allocated storage device is used for the virtual machine (such as a thin-provisioned QCOW2 image) then the I/O mode of "threads" is preferred.
+This is because with "native" some writes may be temporarily blocked as the sparsely allocated storage needs to first grow before committing the write.
+[47]

 QEMU:

 .. code-block:: sh

-    $ sudo qemu -drive file=<PATH_TO_STORAGE_DEVICE>,cache=none,if=virtio ...
+    $ sudo qemu -drive file=<PATH_TO_STORAGE_DEVICE>,cache=none,aio=threads,if=virtio ...

 libvirt: